akinwunmi-akinrimisi/ForexTradeHelper/replit.md

 ## Overview

-A comprehensive web-based forex trading assistant that helps users track trades, manage account settings, generate trading plans, and analyze performance.
-The application provides a secure, user-friendly interface for forex traders to monitor their trading activity and make data-driven decisions.
+An AI-powered forex trading assistant that provides intelligent growth planning, risk management, and trading recommendations.
+The system uses advanced AI algorithms to analyze trading patterns, optimize risk allocation, and generate personalized trading plans with a minimum 1:3 risk-to-reward ratio for consistent profitability.

 ## System Architecture